Cantonese culture: Religions

 Traditionally, the Lingnan region is dominated by two religions – Mahayana Buddhism and Taoism.

 Mahayana Buddhism

-Compared to worshiping Confucius, Cantonese are traditionally more inclined towards worshiping the Buddha and Bodhisattvas of Mahayana branch of Buddhism, which is shared by most Han Chinese groups.
+Compared to worshipping Confucius, Cantonese are traditionally more inclined towards worshipping The Buddha and Bodhisattvas of the Mahayana branch of Buddhism, which is shared by most Han Chinese groups.
 Mahayana Buddhist temples are a common sight in Lingnan, and Buddhist celebrations such as Buddha's Birthday and the Birthday of Guanyin are, traditionally, large events in the region.

 The Wan-mun sect of Mahayana Buddhism originated in Lingnan and once spread across much of China during the Northern Song dynasty (10th to 12th century).

 Taoism

-All Han Chinese groups traditionally adhere to some forms of Taoism, and Cantonese is no exception.
-Cantonese has a distinct set of Taoist deities.
-Cantonese people are, traditionally, worshipers of Wong Tai Sin, a Taoist god of healing.
+All Han Chinese groups traditionally adhere to some forms of Taoism, and the Cantonese are no exception.
+The Cantonese have a distinct set of Taoist deities.
+Cantonese people are, traditionally, worshippers of Wong Tai Sin, a Taoist god of healing.
 They are also strongly inclined to worship sea deities such as Hung Shing and Mazu – reflecting the Cantonese tradition of doing trades overseas.